appsmithorg/appsmith-docs/website/docs/advanced-concepts/sharing-data-across-pages.md

 </dd>

-4. To access these values on the destination page, use:
+4. To access these values on the destination page, use the [URL global object](/reference/appsmith-framework/context-object#url-object):

 ```js
 {{appsmith.URL.queryParams.id}}